prongbang/cmdwrap/README.md

 # cmdwrap

+Command for run shell script.

-How to use:
+### How to use:

-- synchronous
+- Synchronous

 ```rust
 let command = "pwd";